 - 5.1.6 Electrical installations within hazardous (classified) locations can use various protection techniques.
-No single protection technique is best in all respects for all types of equipment used in a chemical plant. - 5.1.6.1 Dust-ignition proof electrical equipment, electrical equipment protected by pressurizing, and intrinsically safe electrical equipment are applicable to both Division 1 and Division 2 locations. - 5.1.6.2 Other dusttight equipment enclosures, as specified in Article 502 of NFPA 70 are permitted in Division 2 locations. - 5.1.6.3 Electrical equipment protected by pressurizing and intrinsically safe electrical equipment are applicable to both Division 1 and Division 2 locations.
+No single protection technique is best in all respects for all types of equipment used in a chemical plant. - 5.1.6.1 Dust-ignitionproof electrical equipment, electrical equipment protected by pressurizing, and intrinsically safe electrical equipment are applicable to both Class II, Division 1 and Class II, Division 2 locations. - 5.1.6.2 Other dusttight equipment enclosures, as specified in Article 502 of NFPA 70 are permitted in Class II, Division 2 loca- - 5.1.6.3 Electrical equipment protected by pressurizing and intrinsically safe electrical equipment are applicable to both Class II, Division 1 and Class II, Division 2 locations. - △ 5.1.6.4 Portable electronic products (PEPs) meeting the requirements for PEP-1 or PEP-2 of UL 121203, Recommended Practice for Portable/Personal Electronic Products Suitable for Use in Class I, Division 2, Class I, Zone 2, Class II, Division 2, Class III, Division 1, Class III, Division 2, Zone 21 and Zone 22 Hazardous (Classified) Locations, are considered suitable for use in Division 2 and Zone 22 locations. - 5.1.6.5 Equipment and wiring suitable for Class I, Division 1 locations are not required and might not be acceptable in Class II locations. - 5.1.7 Electrical equipment in Class II, Division 1 locations is enclosed in a manner that will exclude ignitible amounts of dusts or will not permit arcs, sparks, or heat generated or liberated inside the enclosures to cause ignition of dust accumulations or of atmospheric dust suspensions in the vicinity of the equipment. - 5.1.8 Electrical equipment in Class II, Division 2 locations is designed so that normal operation of the electrical equipment does not provide a source of ignition. - 5.1.8.1 Protection against ignition during electrical breakdown is not provided.
+However, electrical breakdowns are sufficiently rare that the chances of one occurring simultaneously with accidental release of an ignitible mixture are extremely - 5.1.8.2 Arcing and sparking devices are permitted only if suitably enclosed or if the sparks are of insufficient energy to ignite the mixture. - 5.1.8.3 Electrical installations in Class II, Division 2 locations should be designed with dusttight enclosures or other equipment enclosures as specified in Article 502 of NFPA 70. - 5.1.9 Where flammable gases or vapors and combustible dusts are present, electrical equipment and wiring suitable for simultaneous exposure to both Class I and Class II conditions are required.

-- 5.1.6.4 Equipment and wiring suitable for Class I, Division 1 locations are not required and might not be acceptable in Class II locations. - 5.1.7 Electrical equipment in Division 1 locations is enclosed in a manner that will exclude ignitible amounts of dusts or will not permit arcs, sparks, or heat generated or liberated inside the enclosures to cause ignition of dust accumulations or of atmospheric dust suspensions in the vicinity of the equipment. - 5.1.8 Electrical equipment in Division 2 locations is designed so that normal operation of the electrical equipment does not provide a source of ignition. - 5.1.8.1 Protection against ignition during electrical breakdown is not provided.
-However, electrical breakdowns are sufficiently rare that the chances of one occurring simultaneously with accidental release of an ignitible mixture are extremely remote - 5.1.8.2 Arcing and sparking devices are permitted only if suitably enclosed or if the sparks are of insufficient energy to ignite the mixture. - 5.1.8.3 Electrical installations in Division 2 locations should be designed with dusttight enclosures or other equipment enclosures as specified in Article 502 of NFPA 70. - 5.1.9 Where flammable gases or vapors and combustible dusts are present, electrical equipment and wiring suitable for simultaneous exposure to both Class I and Class II conditions are required. - 5.1.10 Factors such as corrosion, weather, maintenance, equipment standardization and interchangeability, and possible process changes or expansion frequently dictate the use of special enclosures or installations for electrical systems.
-However, such factors are outside the scope of this recommended practice. - 5.1.11 For the purpose of this recommended practice, locations not classified as Division 1 or Division 2 are "unclassified" locations.
+- 5.1.10 Factors such as corrosion, weather, maintenance, equipment standardization and interchangeability, and possible process changes or expansion frequently dictate the use of special enclosures or installations for electrical systems.
+However, such factors are outside the scope of this recommended practice. - 5.1.11 For the purpose of this recommended practice, locations not classified as Class II, Division 1 or Class II, Division 2 are "unclassified" locations.